wwsalmon/rl-timeline/notes.md

 5/1/20

+**12:40** got team rectangles/positioning to work.
+Styling is terrible, obviously, but that's okay for now.
+Eventually I'll have to deal with making z-index work, as rectangles are covering previous event points; this can be fixed by reversing the order that the groups appear in the SVG, which sould be doable by steps outlined in this StackOverflow post: https://stackoverflow.com/questions/17786618/how-to-use-z-index-in-svg-elements

+The rectangles also don't currently scale.
+This is the next thing to implement.

+**11:39pm** finally got orgchange working lol, moved from loop to function.
+Leaving loop in as comment for now

 **8:31pm**: basic cycling through teams implemented!
 Next improvement is to figure out orgchange events.
 Idea for how to go about this:

 cycling through team events: if run into orgchange event, set currteam to the new team, push remaining events of currteam back to nextEvents.